featurevisor/featurevisor-go/README.md

 - Manually create a new release on [GitHub](https://github.com/featurevisor/featurevisor-go/releases)
 - Tag it with a prefix of `v`, like `v1.0.0`
-- GitHub Actions is set up to automatically notify [Go modules](https://pkg.go.dev/github.com/featurevisor/featurevisor-go) about the new release

 ## License